OBSERVING THE CRAFT

 'Andrew Hammer’s new book Observing The Craft – The Pursuit of Excellence In Masonic Labor and Observance is a celebration of the preeminence of Craft Masonry.
 This book describes the elements of an Observant Lodge and how implementing those elements yield a transformer experience for each of its members.
 Observant Masonry has its distractions and Brother Hammer points out that Freemasonry is diminished when emphasis is focused away from its mission of promoting self awareness and self improvement.
 Observing The Craft is a must read for those men who value Craft Masonry and are seeking a method to restore its greatness.'

 —M:.
 W:.
-John 'Bo' Cline, Past Grand Master of Alaska
+John 'Bo' Cline, Past Grand Master of Alaska; Past President, The Masonic Society

 'This treatise, written with passion and conviction, leads the reader back onto the true Masonic path, one from which he will never again be tempted to stray.
 Every Lodge should read it, and have a copy available for study.
 The results could lead to re-generation of the Craft, and to richer and more meaningful Masonic pursuits for all.'